StrayFeral/custom_numbers/README.md

 > NOTE: Subsystems are not supported and I do not plan to implement this
 > feature.

-> NOTE: This module supports only positive numbers.

 > NOTE: This module supports only custom integer numbers.
 Custom
 > floating point numbers are not supported and will never be.